effort-free

 Function calling (OpenAI and Anthropic APIs)

 The standard way to wire tools into an LLM.
 Your code sends the LLM a list of tool definitions.
 The model returns either a text answer or a structured tool call.
-Both OpenAI and Anthropic support this directly in their APIs.
+Both OpenAI and Anthropic support this in their APIs.

 Structured outputs